ThinkerDreamer/ThinkerDreamer/README.md

 - 👋 Hi, I’m @ThinkerDreamer A.K.A Angel Hudgins
 - 👀 I’m a full-stack web developer
-- 🌱 My primary languages are Python and JavaScript
+- 🌱 Now working mostly in TypeScript and Rust
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/angel-hudgins